fypm2000/Network-Enumeration/README.md

 ![Screenshot (50)](https://github.com/fypm2000/Network-Enumeration/assets/117059426/eeb5743b-2ff5-4461-a4ee-c79136b554bb)
 - 192.168.101.167: No specific OS details, but it is likely a Windows machine based on the services running.
 - 192.168.101.168: Shows open ports with services like Kerberos, indicating it might be a part of an Active Directory environment.
+Misconfigurations here could lead to vulnerabilities such as Golden Ticket or Pass-the-Ticket attacks within Active Directory environments.
 - 192.168.101.192: This host is running CUPS (Common Unix Printing System) on port 631 and a VNC service on port 5900, which suggests remote desktop capabilities.
 If not secured, these can be entry points for an attacker.

 192.168.101.197: